 We rely upon a combination of patents, trade secret protection and contractual arrangements to protect the intellectual property related to our technologies.
 We will only be able to protect our products and proprietary information and technology by preventing unauthorized use by third parties to the extent that our patents, trade secrets, and contractual position allow us to do so.
 Any disclosure to or misappropriation by third parties of our trade secrets or confidential information could compromise our competitive position.
-Moreover, we are involved in, have in the past been involved in, and may in the future be involved in legal or administrative proceedings involving our intellectual property and which have been, are or could be initiated by third parties, and which proceedings can result in significant costs and commitment of management time and attention.
+Moreover, we are involved in, have in the past been involved in, and may in the future be involved in legal or administrative proceedings involving our intellectual property initiated by third parties, and which proceedings can result in significant costs and commitment of management time and attention.
 As our product candidates continue in development, third parties may attempt to challenge the validity and enforceability of our patents and proprietary information and technologies.